-Dear family of (grade), Literacy development starts at an early age and is the basis for all academic success.
-Reading is a critical skill upon which all other learning is built.
-At SCPA we use multiple assessments: STEP, Imagine It! (grades K-3), MCA (Minnesota Comprehensive Assessment grade 3) to track each student's reading development.

-You are receiving this letter to let you know that your child did not meet the end of year reading benchmark, as indicated by their STEP (Strategic Teaching and Evaluation of Progress), fluency, and/or MCA test.

-Grade: MN and/or SCPA Benchmark: Present Level: Did Not Achieve:

-STEP Level (K-3)

-Fluency Score (K-3)

-MCA Preliminary Score (3)

-During the school year, your child has received some or all of the following support: small group instruction with the Reading Specialist, small group instruction with the classroom Educational Assistant, and/or individualized reading instruction by the classroom teacher.

-Research has shown that children who practice their reading during the summer are less likely to lose the reading skills that they have worked hard to develop.
-A good summer routine should include reading each day with your child.
-Enclosed you will find resources and activities that you and your child can do together to prevent summer reading loss.

-It is our goal, in accordance with MN Statute 120B.12 and our Reading Well by Third Grade local literacy plan, that your child has a successful foundation in reading.
-We wish to partner with you to ensure their success.
+Dear fa amily of(g grade), Readir assess ng is a critical skill up oon which all o e It! (grades K ther learnin -3), MCA (N ne basis for all academic success. g is built.
+At SCPA we use multiple Iinnesota Comprehensive Assessment, nt. reading icated by their ur child did not meet the end of year tegic Teaching and Evaluation of Grade: MN and/or SCPA Benchmark: Present Level: Did Not Achieve: STEP Level (K-3) Fluency Score (1-3) MCA Preliminary Score (3) During the school year, your child has received some or all of the following support: small group instruction with the Reading Specialist, small group instruction with the classroom Educational Assistant, and/or individualized reading instruction by the classroom teacher. likely t routine o lose the reading sless of should include read kills that they h ding each day nave worked with your cl rreading during the summer are less d hard to develop.
+A good summer nild.
+Enclosed you will find resources an prevent summer reading loss. nd local li = ır child has a sı and our Reading Well by Third Grade oundation in reading.
+We wish to partn er Sincere ely, Gan n Karetov

-Sincerely,
+Joann Karetov Lower School Principal 651-395-5920